JosepMariaVila/SignPayloadOfflineXRPLxrpl.js-library/README.md

 Open the folder and open the HTML file and disconnect the internet connection.

-Populate the html field with a payload (easily you can commit an error constructing the payload manually) and SIGN the payload offline.
+Populate the html fields with a seed and a payload (easily you can commit an error constructing the payload manually) and SIGN the payload offline.

 Then copy the tx blob and past it in the Tx_blob section and click SUBMIT payload online, watch the results.